pixmoving-moveit/Robo-Bus-documentation-EN/docs/Autonomous Driving Sensor Hardware Check/Router Network Connection.md

 - Refer to the router's user manual:  [F-R200](./image/F-R200.pdf)

-**Note**: Ensure you locate the router before starting the device and prepare the IoT card (overseas customers need to prepare their own IoT card, including those for Hong Kong and Macau).
+**Note**: Ensure you find the router and prepare the IoT card before starting the device(overseas customers need to prepare their own IoT card, including those for Hong Kong and Macau).